dhis2/academy-web-app-dev-2021/projects/project1/README.md

 # Project 1: Build a modern DHIS2 app

-Project 1 is _not_ a mandatory project assignment for students who want to receive a certification.
-Feedback will still be provided by the core team and facilitators.

-This project will focus on what you've learned during Workshop 1 and you'll take that knowledge to build a DHIS2 application from scratch. 🎊
+This project will focus on what you've learned during **Workshop 1: The Basics of DHIS2 Application Development** and you will take that knowledge to build a simple application from scratch. 🎊

+**Note:** If you're participating in **Workshop 2: Advanced**, you will be expanding on this project to build Project 2. <br>
+Project 1 is therefore a requirement for students who want to receive a certification after completing Workshop2 and both projects. <br> However, this assignment is not mandatory if you're only participating in **Workshop 1** but we highly encourage you to submit your work to GitHub Classroom and get feedback from our instructors.

 ## Description